 Encryption (onward delivery only)

-To require all messages meeting the conditions in the setting to be transmitted through a secure connection, check the Require secure transport (TLS) box.
+- Require secure transport (TLS)—Require all messages meeting the conditions in the setting to be sent over a secure connection.
 If TLS isn't available on the sending or receiving side, the message won't be sent.

 Tip: We recommend that you test new rules to make sure they work correctly for your organization.
 For more information, see Best practices for faster rules testing.

 Configure additional parameters (Optional)

 To set up additional options for a routing policy, such as creating address lists or choosing the account types it will affect, at the bottom, click Show options.

 An address list is a list of email addresses and domains that you create.
 Use address lists to apply or bypass settings for the email addresses and domains in the list.
 Read detailed information about address lists, and how they're used with Gmail settings.

 - Incoming messages—The sender domain or email address against the address list

 - Outgoing messages—The recipient domain or email address against the address list

 - Check the Use address lists to bypass or control application of this setting box.